rich-id/tour-bundle/Docs/Administration.md

 # Administration

-By default, a route `/administration/tours` is accessible in order to set up the tours
+By default, a route `/administration/tours` is available to the tours administrator to configure them.

-Here is the rendering of this page:

 ![](../.github/administration.png)

+In this page:

 - All tours are listed in alphabetical order.
 - By default, a tour is active.
 - You can disable/enable tour (1).
-- You can force the re-display of a visit to all users even if they have already seen it (2).
+- You can reset the tour viewers to make it appear for all users again.
 - A counter of the number of times each Tour is available (3).

 ### Customization

-To customize the style, it is possible to extend the default template`templates/bundles/RichIdTourBundle/administration/tours.html.twig`
+To customize the style, it is possible to extend the default template `templates/bundles/RichIdTourBundle/administration/tours.html.twig`

 ```html
 {% extends "RichIdTourBundle:administration:tours.html.twig" %}